Beaver-Notes/Beaver-Notes/README.md

 - **Privacy First:** Your notes stay on your device, not in the cloud.
 Enjoy peace of mind knowing your personal information remains private.
 - **User-Friendly Interface:** Beaver Notes offers a simple and intuitive interface, making note-taking a delightful experience.
 - **Markdown Support:** Elevate your notes with Markdown formatting.
 Organize, style, and structure your ideas effortlessly.
-- **Tags and Categories:** Stay organized by using tags and categories to group related notes.
+- **Tags:** Stay organized by using tags to group related notes.
 Quickly find what you need when you need it.
-- **Efficient Search:** Our powerful search functionality helps you locate notes instantly, saving you time and effort.
+- **Efficient Search:** The powerful search functionality helps you locate notes instantly, saving you time and effort.
 - **Note Linking:** Create a web of ideas and interconnected thoughts.
 - **Command Prompt:** Streamline your workflow and save time by using the command prompt to navigate through the app.
-- **Tags:** Let you categorize and organize your notes, thoughts, and ideas.
-And more ...

 ## Installation 🚀